-Proctored exams are designed to test a student's overall knowledge of the subject material of completed courses and are administered at pre-determined points during a student's program.
-The number of proctored exams and their location in the curriculum is determined on a program level.
-Exams are graded as Pass (P) or Unsatisfactory (U).
-Students who are awarded a "U" for a proctored exam may retake the exam once.
+Proctored Exams are designed to test a student's overall knowledge of the subject material of completed courses and are administered at pre-determined points during a student's program.
+The number of Proctored Exams and their location in the curriculum is determined on a program level.

+Exams are graded as either "Successful" or "Unsuccessful" and will not impact the student's cumulative GPA.
+Students who are awarded an "Unsuccessful" grade for a Proctored Exam may retake the exam one additional time.

 The Office of the Registrar will notify students when they are eligible to take their Proctored Exam.
 Additionally, students will be prompted to register for their Proctored Exam on their Student Portal.
-At that time, students will be provided comprehensive instructions on how to complete their Proctored Exam.
-In most cases, students will be required to complete their exam before they can take additional courses in their program.
+Once a student is eligible for their Proctored Exam, they may register for the exam through their Student Portal.
+Within one business day of registering, students will be provided comprehensive instructions on how to setup and complete their Proctored Exam.
+This email will come from the Aspen University Testing Office.
+If you have registered for your exam and did not receive this email within one business day, please contact the Testing Office at testing@aspen.edu.